14 Ethical and Sustainable Underwear Brands To Love

 Hara The Label

 Vegetable dyes, extensive range of sizes, and comfiness in oodles.
-Hara The Label are easily one of the most known and well loved sustainable underwear companies in the Southern Hemisphere.
+Hara The Label are easily one of the most known and well loved sustainable underwear brands in the Southern Hemisphere.
 All products are naturally dyed, cut, sewn, packaged and shipped in Melbourne, Australia.

 Kate’s Review: Super comfortable, hand wash only, the dyes leak a little at the start (wash colours separately), but so worth it.
 The unique colours they’ve achieved with the vegetable dyes are exceptional- even better in real life than what you see on the website.
 I know one of the seamstresses personally, and it makes me happy to know they are legit when it comes to staff treatment, living wages, and general respect.